plaidfinch/Systematic/Design.md

 - It is only possible to `send` or `receive` on a socket which is in the connected state (as opposed to the unbound or listening state)
 - All `send` commands transmit the entire string, with no remainder (implementations may translate this to multiple calls to the underlying `SEND(2)` system call)

 Enforcing all these invariants leads to a relatively type-safe interface for socket programming.
-The rest of this section dives into the details of how these guarantees are enforced, and makes use of some relatively heavyweight Haskell type-hackery.
+The next subsection dives into the details of how these guarantees are enforced, and makes use of some relatively heavyweight Haskell type-hackery; we emerge back to a higher level in the subsection following.

 ### Enforcing Socket Invariants